Both the paid and free services from ProtonVPN are top-notch, making it one of the best VPN providers you can choose.

 - Has a clear no-logging policy

-- Company has proven to be transparent
+- The company has proven to be transparent

 Features and Usability

-- Plenty of features, including Secure Core and P2P
+- Plenty of features, including Secure Core and P2P Traffic graph, help to monitor connection

-The main endpoint list allows you to select specific servers, displaying how busy each one is, and which connection features they provide.
+The main endpoint list allows you to select specific servers, displaying how busy each one is and which connection features they provide.
 When contention for the service is high, you can get better performance by manually selecting a low-traffic server than allowing the client to select one for you.

 - Above-average speeds